If you can believe it, this is only the second time I’ve made spaghetti squash.

 I don’t know why I haven’t used this amazing ingredient more!
 It’s the ideal nutrient-dense, all-natural, low-carb, gluten-free substitute for actual spaghetti pasta.

-As the cherry (tomato) on top, serve each dish with chili oil tomato garlic bread, using slices of French baguette.
+As the cherry (tomato) on top in this recipe, serve each dish with chili oil tomato garlic bread, using slices of French baguette.

 The chili oil is really easy to make.
 All you do is gently heat some olive oil with red pepper flakes for a few minutes.
 And then you’re done!